sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/grafana.md

 On average, and apart from the cooling systems, servers account for the greatest shares of direct electricity use in data centers, followed by storage and network devices.

 The **Sites** section of the **Main** dashboard reports on the power consumption of all monitored sites.
-This metric corresponds to total power consumption of all devices in a site.
+This metric corresponds to total power consumption of all hosts in a site.

 ![Power Consumption by Site](../images/dashboard_main_top_consumer_sites.png)